 Nicola is a Senior Ecologist at Tamar Ecology with over 20-years of consultancy experience.
 She has particular expertise in managing surveys for large scale development projects and coordinating ecological impact assessments across a diverse range of sectors.

-Martin Harmer has worked in the Rivers Trust movement for 17 years, now catchment advisor for the Tamar.
-He has a wide experience of farming, forestry and fisheries, capable of engaging and advising on all aspects of catchment management.
-Martin recognises stakeholder cooperation and economics are vital drivers for success to improve water quality and biodiversity.
+Martin has worked in the Rivers Trust movement for 20 years in all aspects of catchment management.
+He has a wide experience of farming, forestry, fisheries, and natural flood management.
+He recognises stakeholder cooperation and economics are vital drivers for success to improve water quality, biodiversity and flood mitigation.

 Finance & Facilities Administrator